sreerammarimuthu/frailty-detection-ML-GQP/README.md

 ## My Contribution

-I led the machine learning implementation and experimentation for this project on 2 main areas - Frailty Detection and Phentotype Modeling.
+I led the machine learning implementation and experimentation for this project on 2 main areas - Frailty Detection and Phenotype Modeling.

 This included:
-- Designing and running 10 ML experiments for frailty detection (Kim CFI forecasting, phenotype modeling on 53 indicators)
+- Designing and running 10 ML experiments for frailty detection (3 on Kim CFI forecasting, 7 on Phenotype Modeling of 53 indicators) over multiple patient strata.
 - Achieving strong performance (RMSE: 0.0052, R²: 0.9956, AUC: up to 0.98).
 - Visualizing model behavior with calibration curves, ROC/PR curves, and feature importance plots.
 - Training and deploying a total of 389 models to production.

 ## Status Update
 This work was completed as part of WPI’s Graduate Qualifying Project (GQP) in Fall '24.
 A summary poster is included in this repo.
 Further dissemination is under consideration.